pagkly/Zed/Investopedia3/Form W-9 Request for Taxpayer Identification Number (TIN) and Certification.md

 ### Step 2

 Enter your business name or "disregarded entity" name, if different from the name you entered for step 1.
-For example, you might be a [sole proprietorship](https://www.investopedia.com/terms/s/soleproprietorship.asp), but for marketing purposes, you don’t use your personal name as your business name; instead, you are "doing business as" some other name.
+For example, you might be a [[sole proprietorship]](https://www.investopedia.com/terms/s/soleproprietorship.asp), but for marketing purposes, you don’t use your personal name as your business name; instead, you are "doing business as" some other name.
 You would enter that name here.
 As for the disregarded entity part, if you don’t know what it is, you probably aren't one.
 A common disregarded entity type is a single-member [limited liability company](https://www.investopedia.com/terms/l/llc.asp).4 Sole proprietorships and [S corporations](https://www.investopedia.com/terms/s/subchapters.asp) are never classified as disregarded entities.

 ### Step 3